• What is Argentina like?

 Argentines are known for greeting each other with a kiss ?, sharing mate tea and dancing tango? in a close embrace.

 No wonder a lot of people are asking us, “What is the health situation in Argentina?”

-The first death in Latin America cause by the current health crisis was in Buenos Aires, and the metropolitan area, where a third of Argentina’s population lives, is the hardest hit by the virus.
+Eight cases emerged within the week that the first case was discovered. , The first death in Latin America cause by the current health crisis was in Buenos Aires: on March 9, 2020 when a 64-year-old man who had traveled from France died at a public hospital in Buenos Aires.
+The Buenos Aires Metropolitan Area (AMBA), where a third of Argentina’s population lives, has been the hardest hit by the virus.

 The health ministry initially drew some criticism for not acting fast enough to prevent the spread here.
 People arriving at the international airport from other countries reported that they were not at the screened in the airport at all until mid-March.
 Airline passengers who had traveled from Asia and Italy were unloaded in a separate area of Ministro Pistarini International Airport.